-behaviours at a higher frequency or intensity than level 1.

-e.g.

-Teasing

-Talking back

-Throwing things

-Rudeness

-Disrespect of others in class

-Disrespect of teacher or other staff member

-Not following instruction or class rules

-Distracting or disrupting other class members

-the responsible, respectful way to behave in class.

-Options:

-Loss of privileges.
-Automatic "time-out" and where applicable, complete "Unacceptable Behaviour Report Form" (see attached).
-Length of time out determined according to behaviour and age of student.

-e.g. Age of child times minutes + consideration for level of behaviour

-Copy of Report form given to Class Teacher (if not observer).

-Copy of Report form to be given to the Principal.

-Parents to be informed.

-In the case of rudeness to staff or another class member there will be a written apology as well as "time out" and the child will most likely go on a Behaviour Plan with parents informed.
-Class teachers to work with children "What's the Problem?" (older children can discuss or write about the problem, younger children can draw a picture; collect and kept in student files).
+2a - If fl regularly breaches child must face the the rights of others or displays behaviour at actions and learn again Class teachers to work with children "What's the Problem?" (older children can discuss or write about the problem, younger children can draw a picture; collect and kept in student files).
 Completion of 3 'Unacceptable Behaviour Report forms', warrants a suspension.
 A report is to be made by the class teacher and copies given to Parent/s and to College to be filed.
 A Child Study may occur at pedagogical meeting.

-If behaviour is continuous the child will go on a Behaviour Plan e.g.

-2a: If three parent/teacher interviews regarding the same type of behaviour have occurred and no resolution found then consideration should be given to the adoption of the Behaviour Plan.

-Seriously and regularly breaches the rights of others or displays behaviour at a higher intensity or behaviour is continuous

-Verbal or physical assault Intimidation.

-Swearing

-Defiance

-Isolated serious breaking of rules

-Damaging property

-Disrupting class members to a level where their learning is effected

-Continued Disobedience

-Acting in a way that threatens the good order of the school or the safety or wellbeing of another As above, at this level the child must face the consequences of their actions and learn again the responsible, respectful way to behave towards others.
+If behaviour is continuous the child will go on a Behaviour Plan occurre d and no resolution foun 3 regularly breaches the rights of others or displays behaviour at a higher intensity or behaviour is continuous e.g. Verbal or physical assault Intimidation.
+Swearing Defiance Isolated serious breaking of rules Damaging property Disrupting class members to a level where their learning is effected Continued Disobedience Acting in a way that threatens the good order of the school or the safety or wellbeing of another child must face the consequences of their 10 minute weekly 'touch base' meeting with a College member and the Principal (for term) The parent will need to commit to specialist support for child outside of school, by relevant nominated professional.
+4 Seriously and continually violates Meeting called between Class Teacher, Principal, Parent and other's rights Violent behaviour, verbal or physical assault.

-Child/ren automatically lose playtime (ensure appropriate break).

-Classroom removal Play time will be spent on time out appropriate to age & behaviour.

-Duty teachers to be notified.
-Instant suspension for verbal or physical assault or swearing.

-Behaviour plan to be devised by Class Teacher, College member, Parent and Child (see Behaviour Plan) 10 minute weekly 'touch base' meeting with a College member and the Principal (for term)

-The parent will need to commit to specialist support for child outside of school, by relevant nominated professional.

-4 Seriously and continually violates

-Meeting called between Class Teacher, Principal, Parent and

-other's rights Violent behaviour, verbal or physical assault.
 Swearing.
 Disrupting class to a level where learning is regularly effected.
 Vandalism.
 Showing insufficient signs of change despite all efforts at seeking a resolution of the inappropriate behaviour as outlined in the behaviour management policy.
 Continued Disobedience Fifth report may result in Immediate suspension for three days.
 Exclusion from particular class or activity may also be considered.
-Sixth report will result in Suspension for five days See suspension procedures Parents must seek outside support eg Counsellor, Therapists Anthroposophical Doctor.
+Sixth report will result in Suspension for five days See suspension procedures Child.
+Parents must seek outside support eg Counsellor, Therapists Anthroposophical Doctor.
 Student can also be referred to 'Child and Adolescent Team' - Katoomba Hospital 5 In extreme circumstances expulsion will occur See Suspension and Expulsion procedures.